davidmoten/rtree/README.md

 Notice that there is little overlap in the R*-tree split compared to the Quadratic split.
 This should provide better search performance (and in general benchmarks show this).

+STR bulk loaded R-tree has a bit more overlap than R*-tree, which affects the search performance at some extent.

 Getting started
 ----------------
 Add this maven dependency to your pom.xml: